spicybirsge/spicybirsge/README.md

 ### Hi there 👋

-- I am a web developer!
+- I am a web developer and an aviation enthusiast!
 - Some of my projects:

 1. https://www.linkshrt.cf - link shortener